bazil/web/doc/antigoals/index.md

 the unique and desirable aspects of Bazil, please do let us know!

+## <span id="tx"/> Heavy transactional workloads

+Don't run your SQL database on top of Bazil.
+It'll never be the best possible fit for that, both because of the userspace indirection and because of how Bazil stores its data.

 ## <span id="posix"/> Full POSIX compatibility

 Cannot be done while supporting weakly connected operation.